2graphic/sinap-types-ts/README.md

 For more detains on sinap plugins see [sinap-core](https://www.github.com/2graphic/sinap-core).

+For a quick example plugin follow along with, jump to the [Example](#getting-started-with-an-example-plugin) section.

 ## Implementing a plugin in TypeScript

 Here is an example [DFA interpreter](test-support/dfa) if you want to follow along.